 What You Should Know About Graduating From Community College in Louisiana

 Learning about the potential of various career options in Louisiana can help you choose your associate degree program.
-Based on 2020 wages, the five highest-paying occupations requiring only an associate degree in Louisiana were air traffic controllers, industrial engineering technologists and technicians, radiation therapists, dental hygienists, and nuclear medicine technologists.
+Based on 2021 wages, the five highest-paying occupations requiring only an associate degree in Louisiana were hydraulic technicians, mechanical engineering technicians, air traffic controllers, industrial engineering technologists, and geological technicians.

 Looking at the number of job openings will help you choose a career with good opportunities.
-The five jobs requiring an associate degree with the most job openings in Louisiana include preschool teachers, dental hygienists, paralegals and legal assistants, physical therapist assistants, and diagnostic medical sonographers.
+The five jobs requiring an associate degree with the most job openings in Louisiana include paralegals and legal assistants, calibration technologists, chemical technicians, physical therapist assistants, and radiologic technicians.

 Some careers that require an associate degree are expected to decrease.
-In Louisiana, the jobs with the greatest projected decline are embalmers, desktop publishers, medical equipment repairers, forest and conservation technicians, and radio, cellular, and tower equipment installers and repairers.
+In Louisiana, the jobs with the greatest projected decline are desktop publishers, electro-mechanical and mechatronics technicians, funeral home managers, morticians, and embalmers.

 Another part of planning for community college is looking into financial aid options.
 The list below shows state and federal resources for financial aid that’s available to Louisiana students enrolled in an associate degree program.